Thegreatfoxxgoddess/thegreatfoxxgoddess.github.io/README.md

 About Meh...
 ```
-» Pro kanger    🙁🙁
+» Pro kanger
-» I like cats   😽😽
+» I like cats
-» I like Paimon ✨✨
+» I like Paimon
+» I don't know anything about programming
+» I copy and paste
+» wanna learn, java, kotlin, linux, hacking and everything I can
 ```